 For expensive and valuable possessions, it’s a good idea to keep purchase receipts and appraisals where appropriate.
 These things, being paper, won’t survive something like a fire, so purchase a fireproof box in which to keep them or arrange for storage off-site.
 Ask a friend or relative to hold onto them for you, or place them in a safety deposit box if you have one.
 Some insurance companies will also scan these items for you and keep them in their computer system for future reference.

-Video cameras are also a popular choice for documenting your home, as you don’t need to snap a picture of each individual item, but can pan the room, zoom in where necessary, and just keep one file with all of the evidence you need.
+Video cameras are also a popular choice for documenting your home.
+You don’t need to snap a picture of each item, but you can pan the room, zoom in where necessary, and keep one file with all the evidence you need.
 Again, digital video makes it easy to store the files in a safe place where even a total loss of your home won’t damage it.

-A good record of the things inside and outside of your home helps your insurance company to restore you to your position prior to the loss.
+A good record of the things inside and outside your home helps your insurance company restore you to your position before the loss.
 The more information they have, the easier it will be to reconstruct your home and replace your possessions.
-It’s up to you to create and store this evidence, so take the time to make sure the records are created and kept safe.
+It’s up to you to create and store this evidence, so take the time to ensure the records are created and kept safe.

-Manage, update and protect your family, your business and your property right from your smartphone.
+Manage, update, and protect your family, business, and property from your smartphone.